tgeconf/qiubaiying.github.io/_posts/2018-5-20-webpack-usage.md

   <li>
     Using the scripts we added in <b><i>package.json</i></b>, we can bundle JS files by running:
     <pre style="background: #eee">npm run opt</pre>
-    to create compressed version, and use:
+    to create compressed version, or use:
     <pre style="background: #eee">npm run dev</pre>
     to create uncompressed version.
   </li>